tiendu/tiendu.github.io/src/content/blog/2026-06-17-farewell-to-bioinfo.md

 This is the future.

-I understand why people said that.

-I probably said some version of it too.

-And to be fair, it was not wrong.
+The first part turned out to be true.

 Biology did become more computational.

-Sequencing became cheaper.

-Genomics grew.

-Single-cell data exploded.

-Biobanks became larger.

-Clinical pipelines became more data-heavy.
+The data kept growing.

+The tools kept multiplying.

-The scientific need for bioinformatics did not disappear.
+The scientific need never disappeared.

+What I am less certain about now is the second part.

-But a growing scientific need does not automatically create a healthy career path.
+A growing scientific need does not automatically create a healthy career path.

-That is the part people do not say loudly enough.

 Data still needs money.

-Data needs companies.

-Data needs infrastructure.
+It needs infrastructure.

-Data needs teams.
+It needs companies.

-Data needs long-term ownership.
+It needs long-term ownership.

-Without those things, telling every biology student to learn bioinformatics can become irresponsible.

-Not because bioinformatics is useless.

-It is not.

-But because the path is harder than the slogan.
+It needs people who maintain the boring parts after the exciting announcement is over.

+And it needs enough opportunity for the people doing the work.

-If a student asked me now whether they should enter bioinformatics, I would not give the same answer I might have given years ago.
+If a student asked me today whether they should enter bioinformatics, I would not give the same answer I might have given years ago.

 I would not say:

 Yes, just learn Python and R.

-I would not sell it as a clean escape from the lab.

-I would not present it as a guaranteed future.

-I would ask harder questions.
+I would ask where they want to live.

-Where do you want to work?

-Are there companies in your country that hire for this?

-Are you willing to move?

-Are you willing to compete globally?
+Whether they are willing to move.

-Do you like biology enough to stay close to it?

-Do you like software enough to become genuinely good at it?

-And maybe most importantly:
+Whether they genuinely enjoy biology.

+Whether they genuinely enjoy software.

+Whether they are prepared to compete in a field that is global in tools but local in opportunity.

-Do you understand how much the field may ask from you?
+And whether they understand how much the field may ask from them.

-Because bioinformatics is rarely one thing.

-It sits between biology, statistics, software, data engineering, infrastructure, and scientific communication.

-The field asks people to become translators between disciplines that do not always understand each other.

-A biologist wants an answer.

-A statistician wants the assumptions to be valid.

-An engineer wants the system to be reliable.

-A manager wants the project to finish.

-A user wants the job to stop failing.

-Somewhere in the middle is the bioinformatician, trying to make all of those things true at the same time.

-That is not easy work.

-And because it sits between so many disciplines, much of the work becomes invisible.
+Because bioinformatics has a habit of quietly expanding.

+You start by learning biology.

+Then statistics.

+Then programming.

+Then Linux.

+Then workflow systems.

+Then cloud platforms.

+Then data management.

+Then debugging.

+Then all the things nobody mentioned when you started.

+Maybe that is why the field is often misunderstood.

-People see the part closest to their own world.
+People only see the part closest to them.

 The biology.